 Business policy is a Miradore feature helping admins to automate installations, like application and configuration profile deployments, on devices.
-This article explains how to remove installation items from the business policy and delete the unnecessary policy from a site.
-Also, you can find instructions on how to remove the business policy from a device by removing a device from the scope of the policy and deleting its policy-related installations.
+This article explains how to remove items from a business policy and delete unnecessary policies from a site.
+Also, you can find instructions on how to remove the business policy from a device.

 Remove items from a business policy

 To remove an application, configuration profile, file, or certificate, go to the Business policy page (Management > Business policies).
 From the Items tab, you can find all items that are associated with the business policy.

 In addition to the basic info, you can see if the item is dependent on the deployment of another one (Dependency).
 Greyed items mean that these don’t exist in the Miradore anymore but those have been in the business policy earlier.

 To remove an item from a policy:

 - Select the item you want to remove and choose Remove selected items from the Actions dropdown menu.

 - Confirm that you are removing the correct items and choose if the items will be removed from the devices in the business policy scope.